 Adderall is commonly used to treat attention deficit disorder and narcolepsy.
 But it’s also increasingly being used illegally as a so-called study drug to help users focus better for longer periods of time.

-If you don’t have a prescription and you’re using Adderall recreationally, you could be in trouble.
+If you don’t have a prescription and you’re using Adderall recreationally, you could be in trouble if you need to pass a drug test.
 That’s true whether your intent is to focus better or to get high.
 And it’s true whether you have been abusing Adderall for years or just take a few pills here and there.

-Exactly how long Adderall stays in your system depends on a number of factors, including your body mass index, age, metabolism and general health.
+So how long does Adderall stay in your system?
+It depends on a number of factors, including your body mass index, age, metabolism and general health.
 It also depends on what drug test you’re taking.

 How Long Does Adderall Stay in Your Saliva and Blood?